abdelbarre/deltalake-minio-spark/readme.md

 3. Modify the code as needed for your specific use case, such as changing the access key, secret key, endpoint, or file paths.

 #### Components:

-- **Apache Spark with Delta**: Used for data processing and interacting with Delta Lake.
+- **Apache Spark with Delta**: Apache Spark is a powerful analytics engine for big data processing, while Delta Lake provides ACID transactions, scalable metadata handling, and unifies streaming and batch data processing.
+Together, they enable efficient data processing and management.

-- **Minio**: Object storage service used as the data source.
+- **Minio**: Minio is an open-source object storage server compatible with Amazon S3 cloud storage service.
+It is used here as the data storage solution, allowing for scalable and distributed storage of files in buckets.

-- **Jupyter Notebook**: Provides an interactive environment for executing Python code.
+- **Jupyter Notebook**: Jupyter Notebook is an interactive computing environment that allows users to create and share documents containing live code, equations, visualizations, and narrative text.
+It provides an easy-to-use interface for running Python code snippets and visualizing data.

-- **Docker Compose**: Defines the services required for running the project in containers.
+- **Docker Compose**: Docker Compose is a tool for defining and running multi-container Docker applications.
+It allows developers to define the services, networks, and volumes required for their application in a single YAML file and then spin up the entire application stack with a single command.

 #### Configuration:
 - Ensure that Minio is running and accessible at `http://localhost:9000`.